 In many ways, the power of presentation in the 80s was unrivaled.
 Today, presentations are still an essential part of business communication.
 However, the landscape has changed dramatically.
 With so much competition for attention, creating truly impactful presentations is more important than ever.

 Use strong visuals: In the 80s, presentations were often overloaded with visuals.
-While this isn’t necessarily bad, it’s important to use visuals wisely.
+While this is okay, it’s important to use visuals wisely.
 Too many visuals can be distracting and make it difficult for your audience to focus on your message.
-Choose relevant visuals for your topic and help illustrate your points.
+You can choose relevant visuals for your topic and help illustrate your points.

 Please keep it simple: 80s presentations were often very complex, with multiple layers of information.
-While it’s important to include all the relevant information in your presentation, don’t overload your audience with too much.
-Use clear and concise language to communicate your message, and focus on the most critical points.
+While it’s essential to include all the relevant information in your presentation, keep your audience manageable.
+You can use clear and concise language to communicate your message, focusing on the most critical points.

 Make it memorable: The 80s were a time of big hair and bright colors, so it’s no surprise that 80s presentations were often quite flashy.
-To make your presentation stand out, use bold visuals and interesting anecdotes.
+You can use bold visuals and interesting anecdotes to make your presentation stand out.
 Your goal is to create a presentation that will stick in your audience’s mind long after they’ve left the room.

 6. Coupons and mails